-With the recent updates to the ADA Standards, the requirements of these two standards have now become very similar.
-Section 404 addresses doors on accessible routes.
-Manual doors and gates intended for user passage must meet the following requirements (consult the standards or maneuvering clearance requirements):
+These highlights are based on the 2010 ADA standards and the 2009 and 2017 editions of ICC A117.1.
+The requirements of these two standards are very similar.
+Section 404 of each standard addresses doors on accessible routes.
+Manual doors and gates intended for user passage must meet the following requirements (consult the standards for maneuvering clearance requirements):